floriankammermann/greenliberal-website/README.md

 greenliberal-website
 ====================

-The basis of the layout was http://matthewjamestaylor.com/blog/ultimate-3-column-holy-grail-pixels.htm
+The base of the layout was http://matthewjamestaylor.com/blog/ultimate-3-column-holy-grail-pixels.htm